BOARD OF DIRECTORS

 Jake Brunnquell

-Jake Brunnquell is the Programs Manager for the PCIA and an outdoor instructor at University of Wisconsin – River Falls.
+Jake Brunnquell is the Programs Director for the PCIA and an Assistant Director of Recreation at University of Wisconsin – River Falls.
 He began his climbing career with the PCIA at an outdoor course in 2013 and has been instructing ever since.
-Jake is a climbing guide, indoor provider, and is currently finishing his outdoor provider track.
+Jake is a professional climbing guide, Indoor Provider Trainer, and Outdoor Provider.
+His work involves steering the Programs Committee, authoring manuals, creating curriculum, developing websites and software, revising organizational systems, attending conferences and industry events, and supporting providers in the PCIA.
 He is motivated to meet the needs of PCIA providers and is committed to strengthening the industry.
 Jake received his MBA in 2020, and in his free time he enjoys all disciplines of climbing, fishing, paddling, trail running, exercising, and skiing.